Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 1. Bullet Journaling

 Bullet journaling is huge and for good reason!
-Developed by Ryder Carroll, the bullet journal method is super versatile.
+Developed by Ryder Carroll, the bullet journal method is based around using bullet points with different characters to represent different types of tasks, and it’s super versatile.

 It’s a really fantastic way to help organise many aspects of life, condensed down into a single journal.
 It can be literally whatever you need or want it to be, whether that’s: